neuroninterpretation/EIIC/README.md

 #### Data

-All experimental results are conducted on the cenes datasets ADE20k with atomic concepts defined by annotations.
+All experimental results are conducted on the scenes datasets ADE20k with atomic concepts defined by annotations.

 ### Experiments for Model Prediction Explanation